 You’ve pulled your tow vehicle and travel trailer to the right side of the road with your campground on your left.
 You want to back into that campground over your left shoulder.

-Before backing up and after checking traffic, turn your tow vehicle towards the left side of the road and pull 5-10 feet forward.
+Before backing up and after checking traffic, turn your tow vehicle to the left and pull forward 5-10 feet.
 This angles the rear of your trailer towards the campsite and reduces the angle you take when backing up.

 From there, turn the wheel clockwise and back into your campsite while keeping an eye on your trailer and listening for your spotter’s instructions.